 A person who suffers from any two disorders, like depression and alcoholism, is considered a dual-diagnosis patient, as they have in fact received two diagnoses.
 These disorders are also referred to as co-occurring disorders.
 It is still not very clear how is it that they are connected or which “comes first”, but research has confirmed that the two affect and feed off of each other.

 In some cases, the symptoms of psychiatric disorders manifest themselves, and the person reaches out to substances for help to deal with them.
 In others, the use of substances triggers a “dormant” illness that could have been brought on by other factors if not substance abuse.
 Each case differs, but it is clear that a number of issues play a role in triggering both disorders.

 Treatment for this condition is available to many, although methods may differ.
 Multiple studies have tried different approaches, such as sequential, parallel, or integrated methods.
 Each of them differs in the order they treat each illness: the first, treat the most acute disorder first, and then the second afterward; the next is based on treating both illnesses by separate teams, and the latter considers it best for both disorders to be treated at once by the same team.

 If you suffer from alcoholism and depression, or any other co-occurring disorders, it might feel twice as hard to quit.
 But it does not have to be.
 With the right team on your side, you can be sure to get the treatment you need for both illnesses and move on to a better chapter in your life.

-We at The Freedom Center have program plans that can help dual-diagnosis patients, focusing not just on the detox stage of the process, but on giving the patient the emotional support, treatment, and guidance needed so they can be ready to adapt into their new lifestyle once they leave our facilities.
-Visit our website or contact our team of prepared professionals at (888) 530-5023, they answer all the questions you might have as you take the first step towards recovery.
+We at The Freedom Center have program plans that can help dual-diagnosis patients, focusing not just on the detox stage of the process, but on giving the patient the emotional support, treatment, and guidance needed so they can be ready to adapt to their new lifestyle once they leave our facilities.
+Contact our team of prepared professionals at (888) 530-5023, they answer all the questions you might have as you take the first step towards recovery.